BonelessFramework/Boneless/README.md

 Boneless is a community driven front-end framework, written in  [Sass](http://sass-lang.com/) that takes it's roots from [Dave Gamache's](https://twitter.com/dhg) [Skeleton Framework](https://github.com/dhg/Skeleton).
 In Boneless there is no set direction of what it has to be, or where it has to go.
 Boneless is whatever the collective community wants it to be.

 **Potential direction for Boneless**
- * Improve the current state of Skeleton by addressing it's [current issues](https://github.com/dhg/Skeleton/issues)
  * Enhance the current capabilities of Skeleton
  * Expand it to a full UI framework
  * Make Boneless the fastest front-end framework
  * Make Boneless the largest community driven front-end framework.
+ * Make Boneless a CSS only UI framework

 ## Installation Instructions
-To use Boneless simply download the zip, clone the repo, install through bower by going `bower install -D boneless.scss` to save it as a development dependency or install through npm by going `npm install boneless`.
+To use Boneless simply download the zip, clone the repo, install through bower by going `bower install -D boneless.scss` to save it as a development dependency or install through npm by going `npm install -D boneless`.

 ## Contribution Guidelines
 Any and all contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) for more info.